aeternity/ae_mdw/README.md

 ```

 When the `source` is "node" it means that the Node is synching the block or transaction (not yet indexed by AeMdw).
-If it's "mdw", it indicates that it's already avaiable through AeMdw Api.
+If it's "mdw", it indicates that it's already available through AeMdw Api.

 ### `/v2/websocket`

-The V2 websocket interface behaves the same way as the V1 interface, but when the published message has source `mdw` it returns the renderered representation of the object as it would be rendered by the middleware (e.g. the returned object for the `Transactions` subscription will be the same object as returned by the `/v2/txs` endpoint).
+The V2 websocket interface behaves the same way as the V1 interface, but when the published message has source `mdw` it returns the rendered representation of the object as it would be rendered by the middleware (e.g. the returned object for the `Transactions` subscription will be the same object as returned by the `/v2/txs` endpoint).

 ## Tests